 At undergraduate level, I give lectures on English 100, Victorian Literature, Modernism, and Literary Theory.
 I also offerthird-year options called 'Other Victorians' and'Between the Acts, 1919-1938.'
 At MA level, I offer two courses, one called 'Victorian Extremes: The Coming of Modernity' and one called 'Fusions' which explores various twenteith-century texts that fuse literary genres or traditions - in particular, the critical and the creative.

 My previous book, Someone Called Derrida (Sussex, 2007), was a novelistic combination of traditional archival scholarship with memoir, investigative history, detective fiction, and Oxford; it is, in a sense, a book that explores the space between critical and creative writing.
-I recently received funding to adapt (with Frederic Dalmasso) Someone for the stage, as 'Last Train to Oxford,' withe performances at at the Oxford Playhouse, Duke's Theatre Lancaster, the Ortus, London, and (in Januray 2015) for the Faculty of English, University of Cambridge - see http://collect-ifs.org/category/performances/.
+I have received funding to adapt (with Frederic Dalmasso) Someone for the stage, as 'Last Train to Oxford,' with professional performances at the Sheldonian Theatre, Oxford Playhouse, Duke's Theatre Lancaster, the Ortus, London, andthe Faculty of English, University of Cambridge - see http://collect-ifs.org/category/performances/.
 I am now working with Dalmasso on a filmic adaption of Someone, a project which has begun with a brief trailer video - see https://www.dropbox.com/s/508nspp1eoorgig/IHYOTDclip.mov?n=227798804.